University Apartments Housing Regulations

 b.
 Possession or use of drug-related paraphernalia is prohibited.

 e.
 The use of any prescribed medication or over the counter drugs in an abusive manner is prohibited.
+Prescription medication may only be used by the person to whom it is prescribed for its intended purposes.

-A.3 DISRUPTIVE BEHAVIOR/COMPLICITY
+A.3 DISRUPTIVE BEHAVIOR

 a.
 Behavior that disrupts or interferes with the orderly functions in or around the University Apartments community is prohibited.
 Additionally, acts or behaviors that disrupt or interfere with others’ normal use of facilities or privileges are prohibited.